acteng/ate-api/cloud/service/README.md

 # Service

-This root module provisions the resources required for a service environment.
+This root module provisions the resources required for the service.

+There are multiple environments that replicate the resources which are represented as Terraform workspaces:

+* `dev`
+* `test`
+* `prod`

+Repeat the steps below for each environment as required.
+The target environment is denoted as `${ENVIRONMENT}`.

 ## Provisioning

-For each environment required (dev, test, prod):

 1. Change directory: